- To foster and support science, technology, engineering, arts and math education (STEAM) in public and private schools.

 Barton Hickson – Educator

 Barton has been an educator for over 18 years.
 He worked at the Ocean Institute in Dana Point Harbor for 3 years teaching living history aboard the tall ship, The Brig Pilgrim, and science aboard the research vessel, R/V Sea Explorer.
-For the last 16 years, he has taught grades 5 and 6 at Ralph A. Gates Elementary School in Lake Forest.
-He has a particular passion for teaching math and science which lead to the development of his STEAM education summer school class, “Fractals, Fibonacci, and the 4th Dimension.”
-This class challenges and inspires students to explore the rich connections between math, science, art, nature, and design.
-He has taught this STEAM class for the last 5 years in the Saddleback Unified School District and at UCI.
-Barton has also organized many family science and math nights at his elementary school, the largest being the annual Astronomy Night.
+For 16 years Barton taught grades 5 and 6 at Ralph A. Gates Elementary School in Lake Forest.
+He currently is a teacher at Olivewood Elementary.
 Barton holds a B.A. in Geography from UCSB culminating with oceanographic fieldwork in the Antarctic.
 He also holds a M.S. in Education from Pepperdine, and a Teaching Credential from UCI.

 Richard Stember began the Scopes-4-Schools organization in 2008 to solicit donations of telescopes, which would then be donated to public schools.
 Scopes-4-Schools also conducted astronomy educational events at local schools, bringing views of the sun, planets, and other astronomical objects to thousands of kids (and their adults!)